 These are jobs that you must do first.
 They take priority over anything else.
 In a work situation, you may be asked to meet a deadline.
 Any job that has a strict timeframe to be completed, should be classed as a Priority job.

 This will help you see clearly what needs to be done and in what order.
 Once you have allocated the numbers you will start to feel less overwhelmed.
 You can then start working on the Priority jobs.
-Be happy with the confidence that you are carrying out your work in an
+Be happy with the confidence that you are carrying out your work in an organised way.

 We all need inspiration to help us achieve our goals.

-Following systems and doing things in the correct order are
+Following systems and doing things in the correct order are important foundations.
+But using inspiration can help us to keep going and to keep making bold steps forward.

 When you know the answer to this question, it can help you in so many ways.
 Because when you have those frustrating days, your goals seem so far away.
 You can turn to your inspiration.
 It can kickstart your enthusiasm and interest in what you are doing again.